quandelaa/4chan-greentext-generator/README.md

 # Greentext Generator

-This project started when I wanted to help my friend start a YT Shorts channel about greentext stories, and now I decided to publicise it for no particular reason.
+This project started when I wanted to help a friend start a YT Shorts channel about greentext stories and I made this to fasten up the process of getting the greentext images, and now I've decided to open source it for others to use.

 ---

-Generates a 4chan-style greentext image from a story you write.
+Generates a 4chan greentext image from a story you write.

 ## Process